 African and European troops of the Rhodesian Parachute Evaluation Detachment, took part in a mock air attack on Lilongwe, Nyasaland, Apr 22.

-African and European troops of the Rhodesian Parachute Evaluation Detachment, took part in a mock air attack on Lilongwe, Nyasaland, Apr 22.
+Background: African and European troops of the Rhodesian Parachute Evaluation Detachment, took part in a mock air attack on Lilongwe, Nyasaland, Apr 22.
 The attack was launched against "insurgents" who held the sirstrip outside the town.
 Personnel from the 2nd, Battn.
 King's African Rifles, provided the 'rebel' force.

 When the parachutists gained control of the airstrip, a company of the Royal Rhodesia Regiment - Territorials - were flown in from Salisbury, Southern Rhodesia, for exercise "Treble Chance".
 The exercise will continue until Apr 30, involving more than 800 men.